 Truck accidents have the potential to cause devastating harm.
-When you are struck by a large semi-truck, the consequences can be life-altering.
+When you are struck by a large 18-wheeler, the consequences can be life-altering.
 These massive vehicles carry tons of weight and can easily spin out of control.
 When the accident was the result of a driver’s or trucking company’s negligence, they should be held responsible.
 If you or a loved one sustained injuries in this type of crash, consider calling an experienced Elgin truck accident lawyer to represent you.
 A skilled personal injury attorney could assemble the best possible case for you to win compensation.

 Who is Responsible for Trucking Collisions?